direct to content

 trunk Box wood with Image 1 :

-Cargo
+Cargo and inventory

 Royal dress

 A silk dress found buried in the sand by recreational divers is one of the most significant maritime finds ever made.
 The dress, other items of clothing and day-to-day artifacts such as a comb, books and a pomander were found by divers in the BZN 17.
 The dress, which experts say was probably owned by a noblewoman, if not royalty, is in remarkably good condition.
-Made of silk damask with a pattern of flowers, the dress was probably for everyday use because it does not have silver or gold embroidery.
+Made of silk damask with a pattern of flowers, the dress was probably intended for everyday use because it does not have silver or gold embroidery.
 Other items of clothing found under the sand were richly embroidered.
 All the clothing is of similar size, indicating it belonged to the same woman.

-The dress (museum Kaap Skill)
+The dress (museum Kaap Skil)

-The dress (museum Kaap Skill).
+The dress (museum Kaap Skil).

 A leather book cover

 The BZN 17 has already produced remarkable finds.
 Divers have reported finding a chest with books.
-The books were destroyed before experts could examine them.
+The books were unfortunately destroyed before experts could examine them.
 Only a leather cover remains, which is very important and intriguing because it carries the coat of arms of the British king Charles I from the House of Stuart.
 This is direct evidence that at least part of the cargo belonged to someone who was close to the English royal family, the Stuarts.

 The leather book cover with coat of arms